yuxuanzhuang/batter/docs/tutorial.rst

 #. **Equilibrium analysis** - Find a representative frame from the equilibrated trajectory
    to start the FE windows from.
 RMSD analysis is also performed and saved in the equil folder.
 Adjust the bound/unbound cutoff via ``fe_sim.unbound_threshold`` if your system requires a different distance threshold.
 #. **FE window generation and submission** – λ windows are created based on the configuration.
-#. **FE equilbration** - very short equilibration runs to allow water relaxation
+#. **FE equilbration** - very short equilibration runs to allow water relaxation.
 If flag ``--only-equil`` is provided, the workflow stops after step 6.
 #. **FE production runs** – Each window is submitted as an independent SLURM job.
    The main process monitors job status and streams updates to the terminal.
    Set ``run.max_active_jobs`` in your YAML (default 1000, ``0`` disables throttling)